Subhashini098/Chat-Server/README.md

 # Chat-Server

-TCP/IP protocol is used for socket communication and TCP/IP is an abbreviation for Transmission Control Protocol/Internet Protocol, and it refers to a set of communication protocols used to connect network devices on the internet.
-TCP/IP is also used in a private computer network as a communications protocol (an intranet or extranet).
-We are working on server client communication.
+TCP/IP protocol is used for socket communication.
+I am working on server client communication.
 A server has a bind () method that connects it to a specific IP address and port so that it can listen for incoming requests on that address and port.
 Following that, a server has a listen () method that puts the server in listen mode.
 This enables the server to monitor incoming connections.
 Finally, a server has accept () and close ()